Tutorial: Getting Started with the Engine

 # Perpetual Futures Funding

 Perpetual futures are subject to regular funding cycles.
-The engine must be notified each time there is a funding cycle for a particular instrument using this request.
+Notify the engine each funding cycle:

 Path: /Instrument/FundingCharge